 - not offer or accept any reward or remuneration from a secondary school, college, university, agency, or organization for placement or recruitment of students in the United States.
 Members who choose to use incentive-based agents when recruiting students outside the US will ensure accountability, transparency, and integrity;

 - be responsible for compliance with applicable laws and regulations with respect to the students' rights to privacy.

-Please review the Code of Ethics and Professional Practice in its entirety.
+Please review the Guide to Ethical Practice in College Admission in its entirety.

 Note: Some volunteers have been asked to discontinue their participation with our program due to violation of NACAC guidelines.

 Executive Order 54

 As a UW-Madison volunteer expected to have regular contact with minors, you're expected by Executive Order 54 (EO 54) and campus policy to immediately report child abuse or neglect to Child Protective Services (CPS) or law enforcement.
 This role is known as a Mandated Reporter.
 Along with employees of the Office of Admissions and Recruitment, our Alumni Admissions Volunteers are considered Mandated Reporters.

 EO 54 applies to all Alumni Admissions Volunteers regardless of where they reside.
 EO 54 is applicable only during volunteer hours.